ladnir/Ivory-Runtime/README.md

 While at of this push, only semi-honest garbled circuit is supported, eventually other paradigms will be supported in a generic way.
 That is, you will be able to write a program that builds on Ivory's generic MPC API and then select the desired protocol to run in the background.
 E.g. semi-honest, malicious, garbled circuit, lego, mascot, etc...

 Consider the following code snippet.
-It takes 64 bit input from two parties, multiplies them together and returns the result both parties.
+It takes 64 bit input from two parties and adds, subtracts, multiplies, etc them together.
+Each party is then revealed a different set of the computation.

 ```c++
 void program(std::array<Party, 2> parties, i64 myInput)